 Each month you will have to report the actual % effort you worked on all research projects.
-Research time & effort (T&E) reporting is processed by Lisa Nadeau.
-If you are required to report research effort, Lisa will send you the following two e-mails each month.
+Research time & effort (T&E) reporting is processed by Department Research Administrators.
+If you are required to report research effort, a Department Research Administrator Administrator will send you the following e-mail each month.
 Please respond promptly as one person's delay in responding will delay reimbursement of all physician salaries to Pediatric Research.